 The Origins of Yoga Ashrams

-Traditionally an Ashram is the home of a spiritual master or teacher who lives there with his family.
-People visit the Ashram to seek guidance and spiritual wisdom.
-Visitors that stay at an Ashram become a part of the teacher’s family.
-They follow the daily routine of the Ashram and help with chores while pursuing their spiritual goals.
+Ashrams traditionally house a guru or holy master or teacher who lives in the ashram with his family.
+People visit the ashram for spiritual guidance.
+Visitors become a part of the ashram's daily routine and help out with chores while pursuing their spiritual goals.

-Ashrams were originally founded as Indian hermitages or places of seclusion, and remain so today.
-Ashrams still play a very important role in the traditional Indian culture.
-Up until about 100 years ago, Ashrams also served as the place to provide basic education for children.
-In recent years, and especially over the past few decades, the concept of an Ashram has spread across the world, and Ashrams have become more accessible to tourists and visitors from abroad.
+Since Ashrams were originally founded as Indian hermitages or places of solitude, and remain so even today, Ashrams still play an influential role in traditional Indian culture.
+Up until about 100 years ago, ashrams also served as places for children to receive education.
+However, over the past few decades, Ashrams have spread across the world and have become more accessible to foreign tourists.

-Spirituality is an integrated part of the Indian culture, and so too are regular visits to temples and Ashrams.
-In India it is an inherent belief and a deeply internalized concept that,
+Spirituality is an integrated part of Indian culture, and so are regular visits to temples and Ashrams.
+In India, it is an inherent belief and a deeply internalized concept that,

 “We are not human beings having a spiritual experience, we are spiritual beings having a human experience.”

-Many people want to grow and live spiritually, but they do not want to become a monk and leave everything and everyone in their lives.
-Ashrams provide a middle-ground, giving people the opportunity to escape their daily routines and temporarily relinquish regular dependencies and addictions.
-During this pause, balance can be brought back to one's life and one can learn and strive to maintain that balance upon return to daily 'normal' life.
+In today's world, many people want to live spiritually, yet they do not want to become a monk and leave everyone and everything behind.
+Ashrams provide a middle-ground, allowing people to temporarily abandon their daily routines and relinquish their regular dependency habits.
+During this time, balance can be restored to one's life, and one can attempt to maintain that balance upon returning to daily 'normal' life.